The only salaries included in G&A expenses are for employees who don't directly work in the production or sales departments. These employees include:

 Tracking your general and administrative expenses is important because it shows how well you manage your money.

-So, let's say you want to lower the operating costs of your restaurant business.
-First, take a hard look at your administrative and general expenses since you can significantly reduce them without disrupting or hurting production or sales.
+So, let's say you want to lower the operating costs of your.
+First, take a hard look at your administrative and general expenses since you can significantly reduce them without disrupting or hurting production.

 It's also important to note that most administrative and general expenses are tax deductible.
 And to be able to maximize the tax benefits, you'll need to show that each cost was necessary for your business to run during the accounting period.